netxms/netxms-doc/admin/appendix.rst

     - Enable/disable reporting server
     - false
     - Yes
+  * - ReportingServer.JDBC.Properties
+    - Additional properties for JDBC connector on reporting server.
+    -
+    - No
   * - ReportingServer.Hostname
     - The hostname of the reporting server.
     - 127.0.0.1